jenny-terry/academic-website/content/home/slider.md

 [[item]]
   title = "RoSE Psych Network"
-  content = "A informal group for PhD Researchers of Statistics Education in Psychology to connect & collaborate" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "A informal group for PhD Researchers of Statistics Education in Psychology to connect & collaborate." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).